Oelwein tornado was rated EF-1

 The tornado continued northeast, leaving the ground just before reaching Highway 150 and 50th Street, according to National Weather Service maps.
 At its widest, the tornado was 120 yards.

-A second tornado spawned from the same storm, touching down southeast of Maynard and traveling more than three miles as it crossed Highway 150 damaged several farms.
+A second tornado spawned from the same storm touched down southeast of Maynard and traveling more than three miles as it crossed Iowa Highway 150 and damaged several farms.
 That twister was rated EF-0 with winds of up to 83 mph.

 Get local news delivered to your inbox!